aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

   \rho_{GS} = \rho_{JC}^2 = \frac14\left[\cos \frac{\pi}{nx-1} + \cos \frac{\pi}{ny-1}\right ]^2
 \end{equation*}

 and the method converges since $\rho_{GS} < 1$.
-The above relation also implies that the rate of convergence of the Gauss-Seidel is twice that of the Jacobi method.
-If $nx=ny$ are both large, we have
+The above relation also implies that the rate of convergence of the Gauss-Seidel is about twice that of the Jacobi method when $nx=ny$.
+If both are large, we have

 \begin{equation*}
   \rho_{GS} \simeq 1 - \frac{\pi^2}{(nx-1)^2}